mikependon/RepoDB.NET/pages/features/tracing.md

 #### Using a Trace in a Connection

-Simply pass the trace class when calling the operation.
+Simply pass the trace object when calling the operation.

 ```csharp
 using (var connection = new SqlConnection(connectionString))